teller-protocol/teller-protocol-v1/README.md

 Web3.js v1.2.1
 ```

 > This is important to have a stable NodeJS version installed.
-At the moment of writing this document, the team is using the NodeJS *v10.15.3* and *v10.17.0* without issues.
+At the moment of writing this document, the team is using the NodeJS *lts/dubnium / v10.17.0* without issues.

+## Get Started
+<a name="readme-get-started"></a>

+To get started, you need to install the dependencies:

+- Using Yarn: ```yarn install```
+- Using NPM: ```npm install```

-After installing the dependencies and verifying the NodeJS version, you are able to execute the unit tests, and code coverage.
+After checking the prerequisites, you are able to execute the unit tests, and code coverage.

 ### Running Unit Tests